solvcon/solvcon/doc/source/index.rst

 solvers are computer programs consisting of two levels of loops: The outer loop and the inner loops.
 Computer code of both the supportive functionalities and the numerical methods can be wrapped around the fundamental two-loop structure.
-As a result, supportive functionalities can be segregated from the core numerical algorithms.
-The reusability gained by using SOLVCON can significantly save the efforts of the development of PDE solvers.
+SOLVCON uses the basic structure to segregate supportive functionalities from the core numerical algorithms.
+The reusability gained by using SOLVCON can significantly save the efforts of developing PDE solvers.

-This is especially true for solvers of hyperbolic PDEs or conservation laws, i.e., for solving systems of first-order PDEs in the quasi-linear form:
+An important application of SOLVCON is to solve conservation laws, which are written as systems of first-order, quasi-linear PDEs:

 .. math::